Managing the Quality of Environmental Data at EPA Region 8

 You may need a PDF reader to view some of the files on this page.
 See EPA’s About PDF page to learn more.

-The Region 8 Quality Assurance Program (TMS-QA) is located in the Office of Technical and Management Services (TMS).
+The Region 8 Quality Assurance Program (LSAS-QA) is located in the Laboratory Services & Applied Sciences Division.
+(LSASD)

 The primary goal of the EPA Region 8 Quality Management Plan (QMP) “is to ensure that all environmental program produce results that are of known quality and that the results meet the expectations of their intended uses… and that the data must be appropriately documented, and scientifically and legally defensible.”